introlab/opentera-webrtc/joss-paper/paper.md

 # Statement of need
 WebRTC Native can be used to create native applications directly, but the library is hard to build and it is designed to use webcams and integrated peripherals.
-OpenTera WebRTC native APIs add the capacity to provide any audio and video stream, making it more generic and flexible.
+OpenTera WebRTC native APIs add the capacity to provide any audio and video streams, making it more generic and flexible.
 The integration of BoringSSL and Socket.IO code removes the need to wrap and understand other communication libraries.
-So, the users of OpenTera WebRTC can connect their applications to the signaling server easily.
+Therefore, the users of OpenTera WebRTC can connect their applications to the signaling server easily.

 \autoref{tab:webrtc-library-summary} presents a summary of the available WebRTC libraries to create native applications.
-WebRTC ROS [@webrtc_ros] and MixedReality-WebRTC [@mixedreality-webrtc] also wrap the WebRTC Native library, but the versions used are pretty old and neither are not actively maintained.
+WebRTC ROS [@webrtc_ros] and MixedReality-WebRTC [@mixedreality-webrtc] also wrap the WebRTC Native library, but the versions used are pretty old and neither are no longer actively maintained.
-GStreamer [@gstreamer] has a plugin to perform WebRTC calls, but it is hard to use and the plugin is currently available in the gst-bad plugins, which means it is probably incomplete and misses important features to comply with the standard.
+GStreamer [@gstreamer] has a plugin to perform WebRTC calls.
+However, it is hard to use and the plugin is currently available in the gst-bad plugins, which means it is probably incomplete and misses important features to comply with the standard.
-The aiortc library [@aiortc] and WebRTC.rs [@webrtc-rs] reproduce the web WebRTC API in Python and Rust, respectively.
+The aiortc library [@aiortc] and WebRTC.rs [@webrtc-rs] replicate the web WebRTC API in Python and Rust, respectively.
-The former uses third-party party libraries for the audio and video codecs and the latter does not have any codec support, yet.
+The former uses third-party party libraries for the audio and video codecs, and the latter does not yet have any codec support.
-However, WebRTC.rs supports streaming of already encoded audio and video streams.
+Nevertheless, WebRTC.rs supports streaming of already encoded audio and video streams.

-In the context of telepresence robot and videoconference research, OpenTera WebRTC is better than all presented libraries because it offers hardware acceleration for the embedded platform, has a unified API across all languages, wraps an up-to-date WebRTC Native version and integrates the signaling server.
+Overall, OpenTera WebRTC provides interesting capabilities compared to the other WebRTC libraries because it offers hardware acceleration for embedded platforms, has a unified API across all languages, integrates the signaling server and wraps an up-to-date WebRTC Native version, which can be updated easily by our automated build on GitHub.

 Table: WebRTC Library Summary \label{tab:webrtc-library-summary}